Support Centre

 The controller must notify the ANPD and data subjects of the occurrence of any security incident that may result in any relevant risk or damage to the data subjects (Article 48 of LGPD).

-• the risks relating to the incident;
+• the risks related to the incident, identifying possible impacts on data subjects;

 7.7.
 Data retention